Blue Murder (band): Formation and debut album (1987–1989)

-Decline and dissolution (1991–1994)
+Decline and dissolution (1990–1994)

-According to Appice and Franklin, Sykes was deeply affected by the failure of Blue Murder's debut album, which led to a long period of inactivity.
-By 1991, grunge had become popular in the mainstream, leaving groups such as Blue Murder "out of vogue".
-Though Sykes did eventually start work on a new album, progress was still slow.
+According to Appice and Franklin, Sykes was deeply affected by the failure of Blue Murder's debut album, which led to a prolonged period of inactivity.
+Meanwhile, grunge became popular in the mainstream, which left groups such as Blue Murder, as Franklin put it, "out of vogue".
+Though Sykes did eventually start work on a new album, progress was slow.
 This was partly due to Sykes producing the record himself for which he built an entirely new home studio.
-Appice grew tired of waiting and left the group in early 1991.
-He was briefly replaced by Anders Johansson.
-In August 1991, Franklin announced his departure from Blue Murder.
+Appice grew tired of waiting and left the group in December 1990.
+He was briefly replaced by former Yngwie Malmsteen drummer Anders Johansson.
+Franklin announced his departure from Blue Murder in August 1991.
 Sykes then recruited bassist Marco Mendoza and drummer Tommy O'Steen to the group, while keyboardist Nik Green was promoted to a full-time member, having already played on the band's debut album.
 However, Franklin had already laid down tracks for Blue Murder's second album, while Carmine Appice was brought back briefly as a session drummer.
-Sykes also recruited former Baton Rouge vocalist-guitarist Kelly Keeling, but he reportedly left the band a day before shooting a new music video.
+Sykes also recruited former Baton Rouge vocalist Kelly Keeling as a second guitarist, but he reportedly left the band a day before shooting a new music video.

 Blue Murder released Nothin' But Trouble on 31 August 1993.
 The record received positive reviews, though it was perceived by critics as a step-down from the band's debut.
-The single "We All Fall Down" reached number 35 on the Album Rock Tracks chart, but the record itself failed to chart.
-Sykes once again attributed this to Geffen, whom he felt "didn't do anything" to promote the record.
+The single "We All Fall Down" reached number 35 on the Album Rock Tracks chart, but the record itself failed to chart outside of Japan.
+Sykes once again attributed this to Geffen, who he felt "didn't do anything" to promote the record.
 In 1994, the band released the live album Screaming Blue Murder: Dedicated to Phil Lynott, which was recorded in Tokyo.
 Having fulfilled their contractual obligations to their label, Blue Murder were dropped by Geffen.
 Sykes signed to Mercury Records in Japan, taking Mendoza and O'Steen with him to play in his solo band.

-Proposed reunion (2000–present)
+Failed reunion and Sykes's death (2000–2025)

-There have been numerous attempts to reunite Blue Murder over the years.
+There were numerous attempts to reunite Blue Murder over the years.
 According to Carmine Appice, he made several attempts to reunite the group between 2000 and 2012 to no avail.
 When asked in a 2001 interview if there will be another Blue Murder album, Sykes responded: "Maybe at some point there will be.
 I don't know."
 In 2019, Carmine Appice revealed that the group had rehearsed together, but Sykes wanted the band to tour under the moniker John Sykes & Blue Murder, something Appice was unwilling to do.
 In 2020, Appice stated that he and Sykes had once again talked about the possibility of a Blue Murder reunion, but nothing came of the conversation.

+Any possibilities of a reunion were brought to an end when Sykes died after a battle with cancer at age 65, which was announced on his social media via a statement on 20 January 2025.